istio/istio.io/content/en/docs/setup/additional-setup/config-profiles/index.md

 {{< /tip >}}

 ## Platform Profiles

 The following built-in platform profiles are currently available for both `istioctl` and `helm` install mechanisms.
 Note that as these are just sets of Helm values overrides, using them is not strictly required to install Istio in these environments, but they do provide a convenient baseline and are recommended for new installs:

 1. **gke**: Sets chart options required or recommended for installing Istio in Google Kubernetes Engine (GKE) environments.

 1. **eks**: Sets chart options required or recommended for installing Istio in Amazon's Elastic Kubernetes Service (EKS) environments.

-1. **openshift**: Sets chart options required or recommended for installing Istio in Openshift environments.
+1. **openshift**: Sets chart options required or recommended for installing Istio in OpenShift environments.

 1. **k3d**: Sets chart options required or recommended for installing Istio in [k3d](https://k3d.io/) environments.